CECGImaging/UETK/README.md

 matrixOutput1 = BSPM_new
 ```

-Matlab processing tools can also be used in the InterfaceWithPython using the [Matlab code block](http://sciinstitute.github.io/scirun.pages/python.html), or through the [Matlab python interface](http://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)
+MATLAB processing tools can also be used in the InterfaceWithPython using the [MATLAB code block](http://sciinstitute.github.io/scirun.pages/python.html), or through the [MATLAB python interface](http://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)

 ### Geometry processing